VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 * **Large.** We wanted to be able to show how our domain can be broken down into multiple bounded contexts to highlight when to use and when not use CQRS.
-We also wanted to illustrate how multiple architectural approaches (CQRS, CQRS/ES, CRUD) and legacy systems can co-exist within the same domain.
+We also wanted to illustrate how multiple architectural approaches (CQRS, CQRS/ES, and CRUD) and legacy systems can co-exist within the same domain.
 We also wanted to show how multiple development teams could carry out work in parallel.